cregnec/cregnec.github.io/_drafts/2014-11-17-picoctf-2014-writeup.markdown

 }
 {% endhighlight %}

-The encryption route prepended a *file_header* struct to the original file (line 21, 22) and then encrypted them with the hash of the given password (line 24). *file_header* had three field: *magic*, *file_size* and *host* (line 5 to 9). *magic* had a fixed value and was used after decryption to verify if the password was correct. *host* stored the machine's hostname that was used for encryption (line 19).
-This field had a fixed size of 32 (line 1).
-Until now, nothing special to say, I continued to look at the decryption routine.
+There were two options: *encrypt* and *decrypt*.
+Note that while encrypting, the effective group id was removed (line 12).
+This means that we could not encrypt a file that we did not have the access right.
+In the other hand, while decrypting, the effective group id was not removed.
+Then it asked a password (line 22) and the hash of this password would be used as encryption (or decryption) key (line 25 to 28).
+Next, let's check its encryption routine.

 {% highlight c linenos %}
 #define HOST_LEN 32